About This Visa

 The EB-5 Immigrant Investor Program offers a path to a U.S. green card for foreign nationals who invest in a qualifying U.S. business and create at least ten full-time American jobs.
 Spouses and unmarried children under 21 are included as derivative beneficiaries.

-The EB-5 Reform & Integrity Act of 2022 (RIA) reshaped the program: it raised investment minimums to $800,000 in a Targeted Employment Area (TEA) or $1,050,000 elsewhere, reauthorized the Regional Center program through September 2027, created reserved-visa set-asides for rural, high-unemployment, and infrastructure projects, and added significant integrity measures including USCIS audits, an integrity fund, and disclosure rules for promoters.
+The EB-5 Reform & Integrity Act of 2022 (RIA) reshaped the program: it raised investment minimums to $800,000 in a Targeted Employment Area (TEA) or $1,050,000 elsewhere, reauthorized the Regional Center program through September 30, 2027, created reserved-visa set-asides for rural, high-unemployment, and infrastructure projects, and added significant integrity measures including USCIS audits, an integrity fund, and disclosure rules for promoters.
+The RIA also contains a grandfathering provision protecting petitions filed on or before September 30, 2026 if Congress allows the Regional Center program to lapse at the 2027 reauthorization—a deadline that is time-sensitive for any investor considering Regional Center participation.

 At Locke Immigration Law, EB-5 cases are handled directly by an experienced attorney.
 We focus on what an immigration lawyer must do well: rigorous source-of-funds documentation, immigration-risk analysis of project documents, and a clean filing record.
 We do not provide investment advice—that is a separate, regulated activity—and we coordinate with licensed financial advisors when investors need help evaluating projects.